hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/PC/2024.md

   \ Peace Corps writes off debts that are deemed uncollectable or not in the best\
   \ interest of the agency."
 detail_pcp12_1: null
+detail_pcp14: "Results:\nOur review determined that the Peace Corps complied with\
+  \ PIIA for fiscal year (FY) 2023. \n\nWe analyzed the agency’s estimate of improper\
+  \ and unknown payments and risk assessment for FY 2023 and found that the agency\
+  \ managed its financial information in accordance with PIIA requirements.
+The agency\
+  \ also provided payment integrity information through Office of Management and Budget’s\
+  \ (OMB) FY 2023 annual data call; published its improper payment information in\
+  \ the AFR for FY 2023; and posted that report on the Peace Corps’ website.\n\nBased\
+  \ on the results of our review, we concluded that it is unlikely that the Peace\
+  \ Corps reached the significant improper or unknown payment threshold.2 We noted\
+  \ that the dollar values of the individual payments are considerably lower than\
+  \ the significant improper payment threshold \namounts. \n\nWe did not identify\
+  \ any significant improper payments that met or exceeded the PIIA-established threshold\
+  \ in our FY 2023 audits, the audit of the agency’s FY 2023 financial statements,\
+  \ or other \naudits or reviews conducted during FY 2023."
 detail_raa8: 'No'
 detail_raa9: null
 layout: agency-specific